quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 related flows are appropriately balanced together; and to allow rebinding of a connection after one of the endpoint's addresses changes - usually the client's, in the case of the HTTP binding.
-The connection ID is proposed by the server during connection establishment.
-A flow might change one of its IP addresses but keep the same connection ID, as noted in {{public-header}}, and the connection ID may change during a connection as well; see section 6.3 of
+The connection ID is proposed by the server during connection establishment, and a server might provide additional connection IDs that can the used by the client at any time during the connection.
+Therefore if a flow changes one of its IP addresses it may keep the same connection ID, or the connection ID may also change together with the IP address migration, avoiding linkability; see section 7.6 of
 {{I-D.ietf-quic-transport}}.
-See also
-https://github.com/quicwg/base-drafts/issues/349 for ongoing discussion of the Connection ID.

 ## Packet Numbers {#packetnumber}